 One of the biggest mistakes a QA team can make is to dump all test cases into one bucket to be used for regression.
 I’ve seen this done a lot, because at the time it may appear there are more important issues to focus on.
 This not only adds obsolete test cases to the regression test suite, but significantly increases the demands placed on the management of test cases in the future.

 Here is why: What often happens is a tester creates the test cases from a user story during a sprint.
-The test cases are valid and necessary for testing during that sprint.
-At the end of the sprint the test cases will be moved into a bucket that includes all test cases from all previous sprints.
+The test cases are valid and necessary for testing during that sprint, but at the end of the sprint the test cases will be moved into a bucket that includes all test cases from all previous sprints.
 The tests pile up and when it’s time to do a full regression, the team discover a massive amount of test cases, including duplicate test cases and invalid tests.
 Usually, there is a small window in which to execute the full regression and now the team must sift through all the tests to figure out which of those to execute.
 Executing the wrong test cases at this point is a productivity killer and will lengthen the time needed to complete the regression.
 The last thing QA wants is to delay a release because they were not properly prepared to complete regression testing.

 The Solution to Managing Agile Test Cases